-- 11.1 Personal devices must not be used for taking photographs and/or videos of students.
-This includes cameras, mobile-phones, smart phones, tablets, web-cams, smart watches, etc. (If staff use a work SIM card and their own mobile phone this is a personal device, not a work device). - 11.2 Personal devices must not be used by staff in student areas (e.g. classrooms / dining hall / common areas).
+- 11.2 Personal devices must not be used for taking photographs and/or videos of students. - 11.3 Personal devices must not be used by staff in student areas (e.g. classrooms / dining hall / common areas).
 In situations where a personal device may be being used to support the learning opportunities of children any cameras built into or connected to the devices must be deactivated or obscured (e.g. with a sticker, or camera cover) to prevent the accidental taking or recording of any images.
-The exception to this is in an EYFS setting where personal devices are not permitted at any time. - 11.3 If a work device (Academy/Trust owned device) is used to take pictures and/or record videos of children and young people then the following must be adhered to: - We must have permission for the photograph and/or video to be taken, e.g. parents/carers have given permission for photographs to be uploaded to the website or shared with a 3rd party. - Once the photograph or video has been used for the purpose for which it was taken, e.g. uploaded to Twitter/the website, it must be removed from the device.
+The exception to this is in an EYFS setting and at Willoughby Academy, where personal devices are not permitted, at any time, in student areas. - 11.4 Staff are prohibited from taking any personal or work device into an area where intimate care is carried out. - 11.5 If a work device (Academy/Trust owned and controlled device) is used to take pictures and/or record videos of children and young people then the following must be adhered to: - The setting must have permission for the photograph and/or video to be taken, e.g. parents/carers have given permission for photographs to be uploaded to the website or shared with a 3rd party. - Once the photograph or video has been used for the purpose for which it was taken, e.g. uploaded to Twitter/the website, it must be removed from the device.
 Ideally any photographs or videos should be deleted from the device by the end of the day but at the absolute latest this must be done within 5 working days. - If photographs or videos need to be stored, e.g. they are being used by a class to analyse, then explicit consent must be sought from students (if they are 13+; if they are under 13 then parents/carers must give consent) for the photograph/video to be taken and stored.
 The consent form must also state when the images/videos will be deleted.

-Photographs/videos should be stored on Sharepoint (or a secure shared area if - not on the device and not on staff user accounts.
+Photographs/videos should be stored on Sharepoint but must not be stored on the device or on staff user accounts.

 E.g. 'I give consent for Mr X to take a photograph of me playing football and for this photograph to be stored on the Sharepoint.
-I understand that this photograph will be used by the Year 11 PE class for analysis and will be deleted by the end of the section of work.'
+I understand that this photograph will be used by the Year 11 PE class for analysis and will be deleted by the end of the section of work (include date).'

-- The work device must be kept securely when not in use. - 12 Safeguarding
+• The work device must be kept securely when not in use.